Is Your Parent Just Sad, or Is It Depression? 8 Signs to Look For

 • Offer gentle, loving support.
 Listen to your loved one.
 Empathize with their feelings.
 Show up for them.
 Talk to them about their options for a better life

-• Consider asking your loved one to just try treatment.
+• Consider asking your loved one to try treatment.
 This may circumvent resistance to treatment and help your loved one feel more in control, especially if they’re part of the group of people who think depression isn’t real.

-Senior living communities do not treat depression, but the experience of living in one can reduce many depression risk factors by preventing isolation, loneliness, and a sedentary lifestyle.
+Senior living communities don’t treat depression, but the experience of living in one can reduce many depression risk factors by preventing isolation, loneliness, and a sedentary lifestyle.
 The right community also offers loving support that can inspire your loved one to seek the mental health treatment they need and deserve.

 New call-to-action